 The way in to all our services is through the porch at the top of the path leading up to the church.
 There are no steps so there is full disabled access.

 Parking is free in Long Newton and there is usually space on the main road outside the church.
-Also, the landlord at the Derry pub opposite the church has graciously allowed parking in his car park should you wish to leave your car close to church but off the main road.
+Also, our good friend the landlord at the Derry pub opposite the church has graciously allowed parking in his car park should you wish to leave your car close to church but off the main road.

 Some dress quite informally while others prefer to come a bit smarter.
 It honestly doesn’t matter at all how you dress – come however you feel most comfortable.
 You won’t feel out of place.